1,374 related texts · 18 related myths · Page 2 of 29

 In the book of Bamidbar (Numbers), we find ourselves wrestling with just that: Who gets a share of the Promised Land?
 The verse in Bamidbar 26:53 states: "To these shall the land b...

-We often picture Moses, Moshe Rabbenu, as this towering, almost superhuman figure.
+The familiar picture has Moses, Moshe Rabbenu, as this towering, almost superhuman figure.
 The one who parted the Red Sea, who received the Torah on Mount Sinai.
-But the truth, as Jewish t...
+But the truth, as ...

 Moses, knowing his time is near, addresses the Israelites.
 He's not just giving a farewell speech; he's ensuring the continuity of the sacred knowledge.
 "To explain this Torah," he...

-But instead of rejoicing, a wave of despair washed over them.
+Instead of rejoicing, a wave of despair washed over them.
 "And you murmured in your tents..."
-That simple phrase from Sifrei Devarim (Deuteronomy) opens a window into a moment ...
+That simple phrase from Sifrei Devarim (Deuteronomy) opens a window into a moment of p...